Brockwell Park: Festivals and shows

+In 2018, Brockwell Park hosted Field Day and Mighty Hoopla festivals for the first time.
+In 2019, the Park also hosted Cross The Tracks.
+In 2021, the festival Wide Awake launched in the Park.
+In 2022, City Splash moved to the Park also.
+With the addition of Project 6 in 2023, these became part of the Brockwell Live series of festivals, running from late May to early June.

+Poor weather in 2024 combined with the festival season led to deteriorating conditions in the Park, resulting in the cancellation of a free family event Brockwell Bounce.
+This led to growing opposition of the heavy use of the Park for festivals, from groups including Friends of Brockwell Park.
+In 2025, a group named Protect Brockwell Park continued opposition and launched legal action.
+On 16 May, the group won their legal challenge against Lambeth Council at the High Court, putting the 2025 festivals at risk.

+Lambeth Council and Brockwell Live announced on 20 May that the judgment concerned "a particular point of law and whether an administrative process had been carried out correctly" and the festivals would go ahead as planned.
+Despite further opposition from Protect Brockwell Park that the High Court ruling meant that this was not the case, Lambeth Council approved new planning for the festivals on the eve of them commencing.

 Brockwell Park in popular culture

 The San Francisco band Red House Painters wrote a song about the park, named "Brockwell Park", for their 1995 album Ocean Beach.
 The Ocean Beach album also features an unlisted hidden track, referred to as "Brockwell Park (Part 2)".

-In a 2015 Adele at the BBC TV special, singer and songwriter Adele stated that her song "Million Years Ago" is, "kind of a story about … I drove past Brockwell Park, which is a park in south London I used to live by.
-It’s where I spent a lot of my youth.
-It has quite monumental moments of my life that I’ve spent there, and I drove past it and I just literally burst into tears".
+In a 2015 Adele at the BBC TV special, singer and songwriter Adele said her song "Million Years Ago" was related to Brockwell Park, stating: "I drove past Brockwell Park, which is a park in south London I used to live by.
+It's where I spent a lot of my youth.
+It has quite monumental moments of my life that I've spent there, and I drove past it and I just literally burst into tears."

 Brockwell Park is the setting for the music video of "Do Your Thing" by local band Basement Jaxx.

 Brockwell Park was used as a filming base camp for the 2015 movie The Man from U.N.C.L.E directed by Guy Ritchie.

 The park is a key location in Mo Hayder's crime novel The Treatment.